Go Gorilla Trekking in Mgahinga Gorilla National Park

 Nyakagezi group size: 10 individuals including 1 silverback

 Despite the unpredictable behavior and movements, permits for this group can now be booked at the Uganda Wildlife Authority.
-The Mgahinga Gorilla National Park gives updated information about the availability or absence of Nyakagezi gorilla group in Uganda.
+The Mgahinga Gorilla National Park gives updated information about the availability or absence of the Nyakagezi gorilla group in Uganda.